One of the most famous articles is always the name or the earliest for personalizing the goods.

 I recommend that you start with a sketch.

 Backstitch and stem stitching work well for the name shown in the picture.

 If you want to create posts with different widths, split stitching is a good choice.
 You can work in thinner sections in one row, and add extras in larger sections.
 This is a great introduction to hand embroidery for beginners.

 I recommend using an embroidery hoop for split stitching.
 After that, both your hands are free.
 Thread your needle with lots of embroidery fuses.

-- Start by injecting the needle through the back fabric.
+- You can start by injecting the needle through the back fabric.

-- Undo the needle between the stitches in the previous stitch.
-Try to have the same number of strands on each side where you distribute the stitches.
+- Try to have the same number of strands on each side where you distribute the stitches.
 The result will be the closest.

 - Move the needle about half a centimeter from its current position.

 - Repeat this, each time dividing the center of the previous stitch.